DanishSiraj/mongoose-graphql-server/README.md

 ```

 #### Nested Populations
-This package supports deep nested populations by defining virtual fields on the models.
+This package supports deep nested populations if using model names as refs or defining virtual fields on the models.

 #### With Model Names
 Define the first `User` model in `user.model.js` file